Event Details

 - Identify strategies for formulating a plan for an external assessment.

-- Recognize how to engage and empower front line employees in the process of organizational transformation.
+- Recognize how to engage and empower frontline employees in the process of organizational transformation.

 Speakers